Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/26_Attitude_Sensor_MPU6050.rst

 We use the third party library **MPU6050_tockn** .
 If you haven't installed it yet, please do so before learning.

-The steps to add third-party Libraries are as follows: open arduino->Sketch->Include library-> Manage libraries.
+The steps to add third-party Libraries are as follows: open arduino -> Sketch -> Include library -> Manage libraries.

 Enter " **MPU6050_tockn** " in the search bar and select " **MPU6050_tockn** " for installation.